 Substitutions

-- Tuna - instead of canned tuna, you can use fresh fish, pork belly, spam, or any other protein of choice
+- Tuna – instead of a tuna filling, you can use fresh fish, pork belly, spam, cod roe, or any other protein of choice.

 Variations

-Vegetarian - you can swap out tuna for pickled veggies and/or tofu
+- Vegetarian – you can swap out tuna for other onigiri fillings like pickled veggies and/or tofu.

 Equipment